Day 1 - Hampton, Virginia

 Take part in a guided bus tour of the world's largest naval installation, Naval Station Norfolk.
 A knowledgeable, active duty Navy guide will board your motor coach at the Tour Office and give a narrated tour of the Base.

-Spend the afternoon at Nauticus, a interactive science and technology center, exploring the power of the sea.
+Spend the afternoon at Nauticus, a fun and exciting interactive science and technology center, exploring the power of the sea.
 While there, board the Battleship Wisconsin, one of the last and largest battleships built by the U.S. Navy.
+Stand beneath her 16-inch guns and feel the excitement of being aboard an historic warship.
 Stroll through the Hampton Roads Naval Museum and experience 200 years of Naval history in Hampton Roads.

-Enjoy the breathtaking panoramic views of the Norfolk Skyline with dinner aboard the Spirit of Norfolk, listening to great music and dancing as you cruise Norfolk's historic waterways.
+Enjoy the breathtaking panoramic views of the Norfolk Skyline with dinner aboard the Spirit of Norfolk as you cruise Norfolk's historic waterways.